 Why is cheese bad for cats?

-Adult cats are unable to properly digest dairy products because they lack the enzyme which breaks down lactose.
-This means eating milk, cream or cheese could lead to gastrointestinal symptoms such as diarrhoea, constipation or vomiting.
-Cats are actually obligate carnivores, meaning they need a diet based mostly on meat to thrive and remain healthy.
+Most cats can’t digest dairy products which means eating milk, cream or cheese could quickly lead to digestive issues such as diarrhoea, constipation or vomiting.

 Can kittens eat cheese?

 Since a kitten’s meals consist of milk you may be wondering whether cheese is bad for kittens too.
 While it’s true that a cat’s ability to produce the lactase enzyme is much better during kittenhood, allowing them to enjoy the milky dinners, by the time they’re able to eat solids such as cheese, that ability is already gone.
 If you’re not sure what to feed a kitten, find out with our handy guide.